-- a.
-Motions on the agenda shall be considered in the order that they appear unless the order is changed at the discretion of the chairman of the meeting. - b.
-A point of order shall be decided by the chairman of the meeting and hisdecision shall be final.
+- a Motions on the agenda shall be considered in the order that they appear unless the order is changed at the discretion of the chair of the meeting. - s A point of order shall be decided by the chair of the meeting and their decision shall be final.